 Gemini Planet Imager Exoplanet Survey (GPIES)

 The goal of GPIES is to search for and characterize extrasolar planetary systems using direct imaging, spectroscopy, and polarimetry.
 The two key science themes are to directly detect exoplanets and to discover new debris disks.
 I co-led the debris disk program with Mike Fitzgerald (UCLA), working on the project from the very beginning, serving on the instrument team, the science steering committee, and writing a comprehensive collaboration document.

 The debris disk program met with outstanding success even though we were allocated only 10% of the available telescope time.
 After four years we had surveyed 109 stars and successfully detected 29, leading to an average of one publication per month.

 Hubble Space Telescope (HST) Programs

 I am the PI of many high-contrast imaging programs using a variety of instruments aboard HST.
-The planet Fomalhaut b was discovered via one such program, and many debris disks have been either discovered or characterized with my HST observations (Beta Pic, Fomalhaut, HD 15115, AU Mic, HD 53143, HD 139664, and HD 106906).
+I discovered the planet Fomalhaut b via one such program, and many debris disks have been either discovered or characterized with my HST observations (Beta Pic, Fomalhaut, HD 15115, AU Mic, HD 53143, HD 139664, and HD 106906).
 One of the most important science goals is to measure the structure of each disk and infer the existence of planetary companions that gravitationally perturb the morphologies.

 International beta Pic b Transit Campaign